FTC Disclosure for Bloggers – Beginners Guide

 - Trading With US-based customers

 And there are more requirements.
-Make sure you Read the whole FTC official Documentation here.
+Make sure you read the full FTC official Documentation here.

-This just a reference post for basic understanding, do noting without reading the official guidelines mentioned above.
+This just a reference post for basic understanding and you should know this isn’t a legal document.
+Do nothing without reading the official guidelines mentioned above.